 Welcome to St Peter’s Boys Prep School

 My first contact with St Peter’s was as a young teacher accompanying sports teams.
-The boys always seemed so much happier and more spontaneous and confident than those at the other schools I knew.
+The boys (in those days, only the Boys School existed) always seemed so much happier and more spontaneous and confident than those at the other schools I knew.

 Coming from a far less well-endowed school, I was in awe of the magnificent grounds and facilities, yet the staff members were unfailingly welcoming, always treating one as an equal.
 There was a unique atmosphere of warm informality and professionalism.Read more